Heritage on my Doorstep

 Visit the training and volunteering pages for information on specific roles within the Our Past, Our Future landscape partnership scheme, or see the contact details below in relation to any specific questions about the Heritage on my Doorstep work.

-Our lasting legacy will be giving communities the ability to support each other in continuing to research and disseminate their local history.
+Communities will be able to support each other in continuing to research and disseminate their local history at the end of the four years.

 James Brown – OPOF Community Archaeologist, New Forest National Park Authority